-- 7.2.2.4.
-Meetings of the FAC will be held once per month during the AY.
-The FAC Chair will schedule the meetings and solicit agenda items from committee members prior to each meeting. - 7.2.2.5.
-Minutes of FAC meetings will be made available to Neuroscience Program Faculty following each meeting.
-Minutes will be taken by a Neuroscience Program office staff member. - 7.3.
-Graduate Affairs and Curriculum Committee (GAC) (delegated authority)
+7.2.3.1 Meetings of the FAC will be held once per month during the AY.
+The FAC Chair will schedule the meetings and solicit agenda items from committee members prior to each meeting.

+- 7.2.3.2 Minutes of FAC meetings will be made available to Neuroscience Program Faculty following each meeting.
+Minutes will be taken by a Neuroscience Program office staff member.
+Minutes will be distributed to Neuroscience Program Faculty by email and will be posted on the Neuroscience Program website. - 7.3 Graduate Affairs and Curriculum Committee (delegated authority)

-7.3.1.
-Membership
+7.3.1 Membership

-7.3.1.1.
-The GAC shall consist of five Neuroscience Program faculty selected by the Director in consultation with the FAC.
-GAC members shall represent at least three departments or units and include at least one faculty member from a Grand Rapids-based unit.
-The GAC Chair will be appointed from

-- among the GAC members by the Program Director.
-The Graduate Program and T32 program Directors will be ex officio GAC members. - 7.3.1.2.
-The GAC will also have one graduate student representative selected by the Graduate Student Council.
+7.3.1.1 The GAC shall consist of five Neuroscience Program faculty selected by the Director in consultation with the FAC.
+GAC members shall represent at least three departments or units including a faculty member from a Grand Rapids-based unit.
+The GAC Chair will be appointed from among the GAC members by the Program Director.
+The Graduate Program Director will be an ex officio GAC member.
+The GAC will also have one graduate student representative selected by the Neuroscience Program Graduate Student Council.

-7.3.2.
-Functions
+7.3.2 Functions

-- 7.3.2.1.
-The GAC in consultation with the Graduate Program Director is responsible for monitoring the progress of all students in the Graduate Program.
+- 7.3.2.1 The Graduate Program Director in consultation with the GAC is responsible for monitoring the progress of all students in the Graduate Program.
 GAC will make recommendations to the Graduate Program Director about needed remedial actions for underperforming students or for dismissal of students who consistently do not meet program expectations in terms of academic, scholarly and professional activities and behaviors.
-The Graduate Program Director will make recommendations to the Neuroscience Program Director about remedial actions or dismissal from the Ph.D. program. - 7.3.2.2.
-The GAC in consultation with the Graduate Program Director shall adjudicate conflicts or substantive disagreements that might develop between students and their mentors (See: Graduate student rights and responsibilities document and Neuroscience Program Student Handbook). - 7.3.2.3.
-The GAC shall evaluate applications for admission to the Neuroscience Graduate Program and make admissions recommendations to the Graduate Program Director.
-GAC recommendations will be based on review of applicants' academic and research credentials and applicants' performance during their visit to MSU during program recruiting days.
-Final admissions decisions will be made by the Graduate Program Director after consultation with the Neuroscience Program Director. - 7.3.2.4.
-The GAC shall assist the Graduate Program Director in identifying the most qualified candidates and in procuring recruiting fellowships for them. - 7.3.2.5.
-The GAC will be responsible for periodic review of the graduate curriculum and will provide guidance on curricular changes and updates.
-The GAC will also make recommendations about overall curricular modifications to ensure that the graduate curriculum is meeting the needs of neuroscience graduate students. - 7.3.2.6.
-The GAC will review and make recommendations to the FAC and Program Director for approval of new recurring courses or termination of existing required courses taught to Neuroscience Program graduate students.
-Special topics or seminar style courses are exempted from this requirement.
+The Graduate Program Director will make recommendations to the Neuroscience Program Director about remedial actions or dismissal from the Ph.D. program. - 7.3.2.2 The Graduate Program Director in consultation with the GAC shall adjudicate conflicts or substantive disagreements that might develop between students and their mentors (see 8.2.1 below). - 7.3.2.3 The GAC shall evaluate applications for admission to the Neuroscience Graduate Program and make recommendations to the Graduate Program Director about which candidates will be invited for campus visits/interviews.
+GAC recommendations will be based on review of applicants' academic and research credentials and letters of recommendation.
+GAC will also make recommendations about admissions offers after completion of campus visits.
+Admissions recommendations will be based on applicant's academic credentials, the applicants' performance in structured interviews and feedback from current graduate students who helped host the applicants during their visit.
+Final admissions decisions will be made by the Graduate Program

+Director after consultation with the Neuroscience Program Director.